 The most successful candidates will have a background or experience in one of the following:

 • HIV prevention, care and support for children, youth, and adults infected or affected by HIV.

-• Designing for COVID- 19 prevention interventions and work with communities to increase demand creation for COVID-19 vaccination.
+• Designing integrated health activities including COVID- 19 prevention interventions and work with communities to increase demand creation for COVID-19 vaccination.